 Varieties: BHU-3, BHU-6 (Chitra)

-- Iron deficiency impairs mental development and learning capacity, increases weakness and fatigue, and may increase the risk of women dying during childbirth.
+- Iron deficiency impairs mental development and learning capacity, increases weakness and fatigue, and may increase the risk of women dying in childbirth.

 - 70% of Indian children under 5 are estimated to be iron deficient (DHS).